xmartlabs/android-snapshot-publisher/README.md

 - `prepareApkSnapshotBuild[Variant][BuildType]`: Prepares the snapshot build and creates an apk version.
 - `prepareBundleSnapshotBuild[Variant][BuildType]`: Prepares the snapshot build and creates a bundle version.

+> Note: Google's PlayStore doesn't allow to upload `debuggable` builds, so `debuggable` build types' gradle tasks are not generated.

 ## Getting involved

 * If you **want to contribute** please feel free to **submit pull requests**.